eclipse-keyple/keyple-website/content/post/release-2023-05-05-java/index.md

 ---
 title: "Keyple Service Java Lib (2.2.1) & Keyple Distributed Remote Java Lib (2.2.1) are available!"
-summary: "Published on May 05, 2023, these releases fixes the communication issue between client and server components when using the 'Distributed' solution in 'Reader Client Side' mode."
+summary: "Published on May 05, 2023, these releases fix the communication issue between client and server components when using the 'Distributed' solution in 'Reader Client Side' mode."
 authors: [Calypso Networks Association]
 tags: ["Eclipse", "Keyple", "Release", "OpenSource", "SDK", "API", "Ticketing", "Distributed"]